Human Resources Policies

-Educational privileges are available for any semester or summer session in which classes begin on or after the faculty or staff member's date of full-time, regular employment.
+Tuition discount is available for any semester or summer session in which classes begin on or after the faculty or staff member's date of full-time, regular employment.
 This does not apply to eligible retirees or those with Emeritus status as indicated in "3" above.

 Eligibility for University educational privileges for an employee applies at all University locations, including World Campus and the Pennsylvania College of Technology.

-Permission for a regular employee to schedule courses during their scheduled work hours is a special arrangement and privilege, and should not be considered as a right.
-It is granted only when the supervisor believes that the scheduling of courses will not interfere with the efficient operation of the employee's regular University duties.
+Approval for a full-time employee to schedule courses during their scheduled work hours is a special arrangement, and is granted only when the supervisor believes that the scheduling of courses will not interfere with the efficient operation of the employee's regular University duties.